Leash Laws & Seasonal Bans: Ogunquit Beach Dog Rule 2026

 The Marginal Way and Perkins Cove are two great beach destinations.
 They are perfect for bicyclists, walkers, and hikers.
 Ogunquit is named one of the best beaches in the US.
 The breathtaking scenery, the culture, and the people make this place a great vacation spot.

-Ogunquit Beach’s downtown is a lively place for music, classic dining experiences, gourmet coffees, and pastries.
+Ogunquit Beach’s downtown is a lively place for music, classic dining, gourmet coffee, and pastries.

 • Parking: There are plenty of parking spaces in the beach area.
 Lots are available at Main Beach, Footbridge Beach, and North Beach.
-These places have a daily flat fee or hourly rates.
+These places charge a daily flat fee or an hourly rate.

 • Things To Do: Kayaking, sailing, fishing